+The Monterey Bay Aquarium, an unparalleled facility with soaring, glass-walled tanks that make you feel as if you’re truly under the sea, defines the standard for modern marine exhibits.
 The only way to get closer to swirling sea life is to tug on a wetsuit and dive in.
-This unparalleled facility, with soaring, glass-walled tanks letting you feel as if you’re truly under the sea, defines the standard for aquariums.
-It’s also one of the best makeovers on the planet: in the early 1900s, the main building was a bustling canning facility for sardines, all chronicled in fascinating historical exhibits near the entrance.
+It’s also one of the best makeovers on the planet: in the early 1900s, the main building was a bustling canning facility for sardines, all chronicled in fascinating historical displays near the entrance.
 (Excellent behind-the-scenes tours shed more light on the aquarium’s history, as well as its remarkable inner workings.)

 Enveloppée par le Pacifique sur trois côtés, la péninsule de Monterey offre à la fois des plages au vent et des criques tranquilles, une cuisine raffinée et des repas occasionnels, de l'histoire ancienne et de l'art postmoderne.
 L'aquarium de la baie de Monterey, de renommée mondiale, avec ses gelées psychédéliques et ses bacs à caresses bat-Ray, est une visite incontournable, surtout pour les familles.
 Sortez à l'extérieur et retrouvez-vous parmi les hôtels, les magasins et les restaurants qui remplissent les anciennes usines d'emballage de poisson le long de la rangéede conserveries, rendu célèbre par l'auteur local John Steinbeck.
 Louez des vélos pour suivre la côte sud autour de la péninsule de Pacific Grove, Asilomar State Beach, et la beauté de la mer et de pulvérisation (et gazillion-dollar maisons et célèbre Pebble Beach Golf terrains) le long de la route de 17 miles.